Revising analog regulations Status Dashboard

 - Last Updated:

-At the Digital Temporary Administrative Investigation Council , which was held from 2021 (2021) to 2023 (2023), a decision was made to review approximately 10,000 provisions of the Analog Regulations, which require visual inspection by a person, resident, full-time, etc. in the existing laws and ordinances.
+At the meeting of the Digital Ad Hoc Administrative Investigation Committee, which was held from 2021 (2021) to 2023 (2023), a decision was made to review approximately 10,000 analog regulations that require visual observation by people and full-time or full-time staff, among existing laws and ordinances.

-A dashboard is available to confirm the list of analog regulations and the status of review.
+A list of analog regulations and a dashboard to check the status of revisions are available.

-Reference: Economic Effects of Digital Principles and Acceleration of Efforts (PDF / 1,257 kb)
+Reference: Economic Benefits of Digital Principles (PDF / 1,257 kb)

 Announcements

-*The data will be updated each time follow-up is conducted in the future.
+*The data will be updated each time a follow-up is conducted.

 Contents

-This dashboard is used to check the status of the review of approximately 10,000 articles subject to the Analog Regulation Review.
-In addition to the "Seven Analog Regulations" such as visual inspection and document display, the revising analog regulations of the "Regulations Specifying Recording Media such as Floppy Disks" can be checked.
+This dashboard is used to check the status of the review of approximately 10,000 articles that were subject to the review of analog regulations.
+In addition to the "seven analog regulations" such as visual inspections and written notices, the revising analog regulations status of "regulations that specify recording media such as floppy disks" can be checked.

 Summary version

-The revision of analog regulations is expected to reduce costs by increasing the efficiency of administrative operations and to expand the market through the adoption of digital technologies.
-Estimates for these items are also disclosed.
-As of September 2023 (2023), the interim report was already published.
+Revisions to analog regulations are expected to lead to cost reductions through greater efficiency in administrative work and market expansion through the adoption of digital technologies.
+We have also published estimates of these figures.
+As of September 2023 (2023), an interim report has been published.

 Impact on GDP

-The direct effect of increased demand due to revising analog regulations is expected to be approximately 0.6 trillion yen.
-In addition, the indirect effect of increased operational efficiency is expected to be approximately 3 trillion yen, resulting in an overall economic effect of approximately 3.6 trillion yen.
+The direct effects of increased demand associated with revising analog regulations are expected to be approximately 0.6 trillion yen.
+In addition, the indirect effects of improved operational efficiency are expected to be approximately 3 trillion yen, resulting in a total economic effect of approximately 3.6 trillion yen.

 * The figures may change as a result of further scrutiny.